urbit/developers.urbit.org/content/blog/rune-frequency-202212.md

 i=[%leaf p=%tas q=1.836.086.379]
 ```

-Of the other uncommon runes, we note as well that [`.^` dotket](https://developers.urbit.org/reference/hoon/rune/dot#-dotket) to peek or scry is important in userspace but that the kernel rarely needs this expedient.
+Of the other uncommon runes, I note as well that [`.^` dotket](https://developers.urbit.org/reference/hoon/rune/dot#-dotket) to peek or scry is important in userspace but that the kernel rarely needs this expedient.

 ##  Conclusion